 Vote for your favourite entries below (one vote per entry).
 All entries will be judged according to the criteria on the information page, but the popular vote can influence the final decision.

 The 3D Print Design Competition is a national competition that forms part of the annual Rapid Product Development Association of South Africa (RAPDASA) conference.
-The competition is aimed at encouraging designers, engineers & artists to use the latest technology, to promote awareness of Additive Manufacturing (AM) and attempts to gauge the country's capability to design and engineer for AM.
+The competition is aimed at encouraging designers, entrepreneurs, engineers & artists to use the latest technology, to promote awareness of Additive Manufacturing (AM) and attempts to gauge the country's capability to design and engineer for AM.

 There are 5 categories to choose from, with a 3D printer to be won in each of the categories.
 Participants can enter as many times as they wish, in as many categories as they want but may not enter the same design in multiple categories.
 The 5 categories are: